mnot/I-D/site-wide-headers/draft.md

 Likewise, some HTTP header fields only sensibly have a single value per origin; for example, `Server`.

 Furthermore, some headers are used uniformly across an origin.
-For example, a site might have a `CSP` {{?W3C.CR-CSP2-20150721}} header that doesn't vary across the site, or only varies slightly from resource to resource.
+For example, a site might have a `Content-Security-Policy` {{?W3C.CR-CSP2-20150721}} header that doesn't vary across the site, or only varies slightly from resource to resource.

 HTTP/2's HPACK {{?RFC7541}} header compression mechanism was designed to reduce bandwidth usage for often-repeated headers, both in responses and requests.
 However, it limits the amount of compression contents usable for a connection (by default, 4K), which sites are beginning to exceed, thereby reducing the efficiency of HPACK itself.